deconf/Analytics-Insights/readme.txt

 = 4.9.4.1 =
 * Bug Fixes
-	* Correction of some files that have mixed endings, thanks to: http://www.github.com/edwarddekker
+	* correction of some files with mixed endings, props by [Edward Dekker](http://www.github.com/edwarddekker)

 = 4.9.4 =
 * Enhancements: